AlmejasHub/almejas-extension-gallery/README.md

 # Terms and Conditions for Uploading an Extension

-By uploading an extension to our platform, you agree to the following terms and conditions:
+By uploading an extension to our gallery, you agree to the following terms and conditions:

 1.Compliance: Your extension must comply with TurboWarp and PenguinMod policies.